Kernix13/javascript-cheat-sheet/notes.md

 - JavaScript recognizes six primitive (immutable) data types: Boolean, Null, Undefined, Number, String, and Symbol (new with ES6) and one type for mutable items: Object.
 Note that in JavaScript, arrays are technically a type of object
 - Almost every value on its own in JavaScript evaluates to true, except what are known as the "falsy" values: `false`, `0`, `""`, `NaN`, `undefined`, and `null`
 - Use of assignment operator (`=`) instead of equality operator (`==` and `===`)
-- Thins *VS Code* catches: 1) typos of function and ariables names, 2) unclosed parentheses, bracket, braces, and quotes, 3) mixed usage of single and double quotes, 4)
+- Thins *VS Code* catches: 1) typos of function and Variables names, 2) unclosed parentheses, bracket, braces, and quotes, 3) mixed usage of single and double quotes, 4)
 - Things VS Code does not catch: 1) open and closing parentheses after a Function call, 2) argumants passed in the wrong order.
 3) Off by one errors

 <h2 id="data-structures" align="center">Data Structures</h2>